djradon/public-notes/ar.noctua-literaria-a-computer-aided-approach-for-the-formal-description-of-literary-characters-using-an-ontology.md

 ### Survey of Theories of Literary Characters

-- @vladimir-propp’s theory is an important precursor for the perspective known as [[t.story-telling.structuralism]]
+- @vladimir-propp’s theory is an important precursor for the perspective known as [[t.humanities.structuralism]]
 - @edward-morgan-forster groups literary characters as “flat” or “round”.
   - flat: few features and consisting of a simple structure
   - round: more complex and have more Information